28-shravya/stepin_project/1_Requirements/README.md

  - *Multiplication* : The multiplication (mul function) is used by choosing the "*" operand using the keyboard.
 The function results in a*b.
  - *Division* : The division (div function) is used by choosing the "/" operand using the keyboard.
 The function results in a/b.
  - *Simple Interest* : The simple interest (simple_interest function) is found by choosing "1".
 The function results in (p*t*r)/100.
 Where p is initial principal balance, r is rate of interest, t is number of time periods elapsed.
  - *Compound Interest* : The compound interest (compound_interest function) is found by choosing "2".
-The function results in p(1+(r/n))^nt.
-Where p is initial principal balance, r is rate of interest, n is number of times interest applied per time period and t is number of time periods elapsed.
+The function results in p*(1+(r/100))^t.
+Where p is initial principal balance, r is rate of interest and t is number of time period.
  - *Total Amount* : The amount (total_amount function) is found by choosing "3".
 The function results in P+I. I is interest and P is principle
  - *Natural Exponential* :  The natural exponential (e raised to the x) is used by choosing "1" which results e^x or exp().
 The result is e (2.71828...) raised to x.
  - *Logarithm* : The logarithm (LOG) is used by choosing "2" which results LOG() where base is 10.